SWAT-engineering/kiwi-air-monitor/README.md

 ## Hardware

 The hardware is build around the ESP8266 platform.
-The costs (in the Netherlands) are roughly €45-50 per device.
+The costs (in the Netherlands) are roughly €45-50 per device (add extra €25 for the PM2.5&PM10 sensor).
 The bill of materials and schemas can be found in the [device/design directory](device/design/).

 ## Software